neoforged/Documentation/docs/entities/index.md

     .canSpawnFarFromPlayer()
     // The range in which the entity is kept loaded by the client, in chunks.
     // Vanilla values for this vary, but it's often something around 8 or 10.
 Defaults to 5.
+    // Be aware that if this is greater than the client's chunk view distance,
+    // then that chunk view distance is effectively used here instead.
     .clientTrackingRange(8)
     // How often update packets are sent for this entity, in once every x ticks.
 This is set to higher values
     // for entities that have predictable movement patterns, for example projectiles.
 Defaults to 3.